laptopvendor.com

 MARKET ANALYSIS

-The commercial laptop vendor-relevant market represents an ~$85B slice of global B2B PC spend, compounding at 11% CAGR through 2027 per IDC's Worldwide Commercial PC Tracker, with North America capturing 41% share and anchoring the highest-margin fleet contracts.
+The commercial laptop vendor-relevant market represents an ~$85B slice of global B2B PC spend, compounding at a blended 5-7% CAGR through 2028 across the commercial laptop hardware base (IDC ~2.4%) and the faster-growing Device-as-a-Service layer (Gartner ~7.9% Desktop-DaaS), with North America capturing 41% share and anchoring the highest-margin fleet contracts.
 The 2025-2027 window is defined by the Copilot+ AI PC refresh wave, Apple silicon enterprise penetration, and Qualcomm Snapdragon X ARM entry — a triple-stack hardware cycle forcing every Fortune 1000 fleet into re-evaluation of preferred vendor status.
-Within this, Device-as-a-Service is compounding at 20-25% CAGR (Gartner DaaS Market Guide 2026) as CFOs shift CapEx laptop fleets to OpEx subscription models.
+Within this, Device-as-a-Service is compounding well into double-digit CAGR depending on scope (Gartner Desktop-DaaS narrow ~8%; broader Device-as-a-Service market ~20%+ per Market Research Future / Precedence) as CFOs shift CapEx laptop fleets to OpEx subscription models.
 Hybrid work has permanently cemented the laptop as the dominant enterprise endpoint at 80%+ share versus desktops, making laptop-specific vendor branding structurally more valuable than generic 'computer' or 'PC' framing.
-IT reseller M&A remains aggressive — CDW's serial acquisition cadence, Insight Enterprises' platform growth, and PE-backed consolidators (Trace3, Converge Technology Solutions) are actively hunting category-defining brand assets.
+IT reseller M&A remains aggressive — CDW's serial acquisition cadence, Insight Enterprises' platform growth, and PE-backed consolidators (Apollo-backed Trace3 from Oct 2025, H.I.G.
+Capital's Pellera Technologies formed from Converge + Mainline March 2026) are actively hunting category-defining brand assets.

 STRATEGIC USE CASES